-The Junior School Code of Conduct is as follows: To make our school a friendly and happy learning community we: Are always ready to learn Are kind, respectful and honest Are polite and well mannered Are considerate and courteous Celebrate each other's successes Listen and follow instructions Always do our best even in the face of challenge Help to make the school a positive place to learn pupil will agree to adhere to the seven statements by signing a class copy of the Code of Conduct which will remain on display throughout the year.
-The first PSHE lessons of the spring and summer terms are to be used to revisit the Code of Conduct and to remind pupils about the expectations at this school.
+The School's Code of Conduct aims to make our school a friendly and happy learning community where we:

+- Are always ready to learn;

+- Are kind, respectful and honest;

+- Are polite and well mannered;

+- Are considerate and courteous;

+- Celebrate each other's successes;

+- Listen and follow instructions;

+- Always do our best even in the face of challenge;

+- Help to make the school a positive place to learn.

 The Code of Conduct is to be clearly displayed in each classroom and referred to frequently by class teachers and assistants.
 Every pupil is expected to know and understand the Code of Conduct.
 At the beginning of the autumn term, class teachers are to dedicate the first whole-class PSHE lesson to teaching and reviewing the Code of Conduct.
-At this time, each
+At this time, each pupil will agree to adhere to the seven statements by signing a class copy of the Code of Conduct which will remain on display throughout the year.
+The first PSHE lessons of the Spring and Summer terms are to be used to revisit the Code of Conduct and to remind pupils about the expectations at this school.